What is faculty development?

 You need to meet the requirements of all seven of the domains of the professional development framework.

-If you feel that the courses you have previously completed contribute towards this, then you need to set out the evidence in your professional development portfolio.
+If you feel that the courses you have previously completed contribute towards this, then you need to set out the evidence in your educational and clinical supervisor portfolio.